plv8/plv8/docs/README.md

 risk of unexpected information leaking.

 Each `plv8` function is invoked as if the function is the property of other object.
-This means this in each function is a Javascript `object` that is created every time the function is executed in a query.
-In other words, the life time and the visibility of this object in a function is only a series of function calls in a query.
-If you need to share some value among different functions, keep it in the global `plv8` object because each function invocation has a different this object.
+This means `this` in each function is a Javascript `object` that is created every time the function is executed in a query.
+In other words, the life time and the visibility of the `this` object in a function is only a series of function calls in a query.
+If you need to share some value among different functions, keep it in the global `plv8` object because each function invocation has a different `this` object.

 ## Start-up Procedure